 Fifty percent of millennials ranked some kind of personal decision as most important for the causes of both wealth and poverty.
-Thirty-eight percent ranked environmental or external factors as most important for explaining wealth and 46 percent for is distributed according to achievement (70%), favor smaller government (62%), and say government does not have the responsibility to redistribute wealth (54%).
+Thirty-eight percent ranked environmental or external factors as most important for explaining wealth and 46 percent for 50% Rank Personal Decisions as Most Important Cause of Wealth and Poverty is distributed according to achievement (70%), favor smaller government (62%), and say government does not have the responsibility to redistribute wealth (54%).